English Department Writing Contest

 A plaque in tribute to the Schneider Family hangs in the hallway of the English Department.

 The Gonzaga University English Department is pleased to announce a writing contest for the best student writing projects from the past year’s ENGL 101 Writing courses and Core literature courses (excluding ENGL 193, FYS).
-All Gonzaga students enrolled in these Writing and Literature courses during summer 2021, fall semester 2021, or spring semester 2022 are eligible to enter.
-Students also may submit projects from spring semester 2021 that were due after April 2.
+All Gonzaga students enrolled in these Writing and Literature courses with assignments written between April 2, 2022 and April 7, 2023 are eligible to participate.

 - 2-submission limit per person, and a student may not win more than one award per category